makersacademy/chitter-challenge/notes.md

 # Notes
 *Just some stuff I noted down along the way that I didn't have time to look into*

+- When I was referring to class methods from within the class, I started off by writing e.g. `self.new`, but Rubocop gave me an offence for this, saying the `self` was unnecessary.
+But I feel like it's more readable than just doing `new`.
+Is there a convention on this?

 - I turned off lazy loading for `Peep.content` because it wasn't loading at all in `view_peeps.erb`.
 Surely this shouldn't be necessary though.
 Why wasn't it loading?

 - DataMapper is throwing a warning in my RSpec output, like this: